Bhutto’s handpicked Army Chief was father of Pakistan’s Talibanization

 Bhutto’s handpicked army chief (who was supposed to save his rule instead of sending him to the gallows) was the father of Pakistan’s Talibanization.
 He was the first ‘Mullah Omar’ for Pakistan.
-With a single stroke of pen, he enforced the hudood punishments like flogging and increased the punishment of blasphemy from a few years imprisonment to death.
+With a single stroke of pen, he enforced the hudood punishments like flogging and increased the punishment of blasphemy from a few years imprison to death.
 He set up Namaz committees to make people pray five times a day through stick.
 We saw mushroom growth of seminaries during his regime.
-According to a member of the banned Sipah Sahaba, in Pakistan, had Zia lived for a couple of years, the Shias would have been declared as kafir constitutionally like the Ahmadis.
-We have yet to rid ourselves from at least one single Zia-policy that contributed to Pakistan’s Talibanization.
+According to a member of the banned Sipah Sahaba Pakistan, had Zia lived for a couple of years, the Shias would have been declared as kafir constitutionally like the Ahmadis.
+We have yet to rid ourselves from at least one single Zia-policy that contributed in Pakistan’s Talibanization.

 Pakistan used to be a peaceful land when Arabic was not compulsory in schools.
 Moreover, it was imposed on children by General Ziaul Haq in the late 70’s.
 The same Zia is remembered today as Jade-Fisad (father of evil).
-The term was coined in response to the fresh military operation against terrorists under the title Radde-Fisad i.e. rejection of evil.
+The term was coined the other day in response to the fresh military operation against terrorists under the title Radde-Fisad i.e. rejection of evil.

 Mohammad Shehzad is an Islamabad based journalist